-Meeple Tabletop Gaming Syndicate is dedicated to promoting healthy and beneficial social interaction between UNH students, as well as members of the surrounding communities, through the playing of board, card, and role-playing games.
+UNH Wildcards is dedicated to promoting healthy and beneficial social interaction between UNH students, as well as members of the surrounding communities, through the playing of board, card, and role-playing games.
 Furthermore, we strive to cultivate a sense of community and belonging while doing so.
-Our organization is committed to being a safe and welcoming place to people of all kinds, but especially for those students who might be more introverted or those who are looking for a more low key alternative to other weekend activities.
-Meeple also serves as a gateway for students that are looking to become a part of the gaming community but may not know where to start, as we provide games for our members to play, as well as encouraging members to bring their own games if they so choose.
-From people who have never played a single board game to those with previous experience, Meeple is open to all students and community members of all experience levels and strives to give them a place to belong and a way to decompress after a long week.
-Meeple engages its members through three main types of programming:
+Our organization is committed to being a safe and welcoming place to people of all kinds, but especially for those students who might be more introverted or those who are looking for a more relaxed alternative to other weekend activities.
+UNH Wildcards also serves as a gateway for students that are looking to become a part of the gaming community but may not know where to start, as we provide games for our members to play, as well as encouraging members to bring their own games if they so choose.
+From people who have never played a single board game to those with previous experience, UNH Wildcards is open to all students and community members of all experience levels and strives to give them a place to belong and a way to decompress after a long week.
+UNH Wildcards engages its members through three main types of programming:

-- Meeple oversees the coordination of specialty events such as Magic: The Gathering drafts and tournaments, and recurring Dungeons and Dragons sessions which occur outside of regular club time.
-This coordination includes connecting Friday meeting members to specialty groups they may be looking to join and making sure that groups are provided with the necessary resources, including scheduled rooms, that they need to carry out their respective activities.
+3.UNH Wildcards oversees the coordination of specialty events such as Magic: The Gathering drafts and tournaments, and recurring Dungeons and Dragons sessions which occur outside of regular club time.
+This coordination includes connecting Friday and Sunday meeting members to specialty groups they may be looking to join and making sure that groups are provided with the necessary resources, including scheduled rooms, that they need to carry out their respective activities.

-Our activities throughout the year may include but are not limited to backpacking, canoeing, rafting, biking, day hiking, snowshoeing, winter mountaineering, sledding, cross country and alpine skiing, rock climbing, white water rafting, paintballing, corn mazes, beach trips, surf trips, leadership training, and wilderness first aid courses.
+Our activities throughout the year may include but are not limited to backpacking, canoeing, rafting, biking, day hiking, snowshoeing, winter mountaineering, sledding, cross-country and alpine skiing, rock climbing, white water rafting, paintballing, corn mazes, beach trips, surf trips, leadership training, and wilderness first aid courses.

 As a student-run organization, the NHOC offers unique leadership opportunities for UNH students and accepts and trains a minimum of 40 new leaders a year.
 The NHOC allows and encourages students to create, plan, and execute their own trips.
 This tradition is carried on through the leaders of the NHOC, who assist in helping develop confidence and leadership potential in all of our members.

-The Organic Garden Club is a student-run organization that grows certified organic vegetables, flowers, herbs, and berries.
-Our mission is to cultivate an on-campus farm while simultaneously promoting social, economic, and environmental sustainability while cultivating a sense of community.
+The Organic Garden Club is a student-run organization that maintains a USDA-certified organic farm on campus through sustainable farming methods.
+Our mission is to promote social, economic, and environmental sustainability while cultivating a sense of community.

-To achieve this mission, the Organic Garden Club keeps several goals and objectives, including:
+The Organic Garden Club has several goals and objectives, including:

 - To maintain a certified organic farm in accordance with the United States Department of Agriculture, and to educate students on the specifics of maintaining this certification.